Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-We will speak of that some more in a few minutes though as I would rather we devote our attentions to the band’s phenomenal aforementioned EP, “Repeater“.
+We will speak of that some more in a few minutes though, as I would rather we devote our attention to the band’s phenomenal aforementioned EP, ‘Repeater‘.
 It was dropped nearly two and a half months ago and I am here to tell you that this is some incredible rock and roll.

-Forget the mellower explorations of that first track though for “Too Little Too Late” explodes with a burst after a short intro segment.
-Thunderous riffs resonate as the drums strike like lightning, not in any fast or uptempo way, but with electrifying presence.
-Synths bubble and ooze about and somehow, things take on an almost primordial-like feel in this powerful instrumental.
+Forget the mellower explorations of that first track though, for “Too Little Too Late” explodes with a burst after a short intro segment.
+Thunderous riffs resonate as the drums strike like lightning, not in any fast or uptempo way, but with an electrifying presence.
+Synths bubble and ooze about and, somehow, things take on an almost primordial-like feel in this powerful instrumental.

 With the arrival of the third and final song “Centurion“, a darker, somewhat somber vibe takes hold.
 With subtle yet surefire determination, the song ebbs and flows with cosmic rock nuances.
 It seems to quickly transform into a massive musical movement of grunge and hazy doom particulars.
 I definitely felt that I’d begun searching with my good eye closed as the greatness of the song washed about me.

-Now I understand why most all of the other music press outlets are smitten with KING BUFFALO – Sean McVay (Guitar & Lead Vocals), Dan Reynolds (Bass) and Scott Donaldson (Drums & Vocals) – and their “Repeater” EP as they are.
-I too now find myself fully sold on, and utterly enamored with, the EP as well.
+Now I understand why most all of the other music press outlets are smitten as they are with KING BUFFALO – Sean McVay (Guitar and Lead Vocals), Dan Reynolds (Bass), and Scott Donaldson (Drums and Vocals) – and their ‘Repeater‘ EP.
+I, too, now find myself fully sold on and utterly enamored with the EP, as well.

-We present you the “Repeater” EP from KING BUFFALO in the Bandcamp embed for your streaming pleasure.
-The link [HERE] will take you to it on Bandcamp but I am not sure of its availability as it was released solely on vinyl and digitally, the LP limited to 250 units but you can check and see for yourself.
+We present you the ‘Repeater‘ EP from KING BUFFALO in the Bandcamp embed for your streaming pleasure.
+The link to the Bandcamp page will take you to it, but I am not sure of its availability, as it was released solely on vinyl and digitally, the LP is limited to 250 units, but you can check and see for yourself.

-Meanwhile, as I mentioned above, KING BUFFALO are on the roads within the U.S. right now as they support The Sword.
-The tour just launched this past week so there are several remaining shows left to catch should you choose to.
+Meanwhile, as I mentioned above, KING BUFFALO is on the roads within the U.S. right now, as they support The Sword.
+The tour just launched this past week, so there are several remaining shows left to catch should you choose to.
 Here are the tour dates and locations:

 Mar 29- Seattle, WA @ Neumos